netsight/netsight.async/README.rst

- * The process only exists on a single Zope instance, this is fine as long as you are using a load balancer and enable server-affinity and users do not try to share progress / results of the process with other users or devices.
+ * The process only exists on a single Zope instance, this is fine as long as you are using a load balancer and enable server-affinity and users do not try to share progress or results of the process with other users or devices.

- * If the Zope process is completed before the user has retrieved the results of their request, the results will be lost.
+ * If the Zope process is stopped or restarted before the user has retrieved the results of their request, the results will be lost.

 Dependencies
 ============